maxbucknell/eisenhardt/README.md

 penalty associated with Xdebug.

 Switching is very easy.
-Simply send the Xdebug cookie with an IDE key of `docker`, and the web server will intelligently route your request.
+Simply send the Xdebug cookie with an IDE key of `"docker"`, and the web server will intelligently route your request.
 Since everything else is shared, this switch is totally transparent.

+### Debugging Console Commands

+To debug a console command, you must pass the `-x` flag to `rd run`.
+This will run a container with Xdebug, and set the relevent environment variable to trigger XDebug with an IDE key of `"docker"`.

 ## Running MySQL on Host